Jump directly to the content

 Heated throws can help you avoid turning on the heating in winter

-Like heated clothes airers, air fryers and dehumidifiers, they're among those home appliances that use minimal energy and are great for keeping home electricity costs down, helping you hold on to more of your money.
+Like other home appliances like heated clothes airers, air fryers and dehumidifiers, heated throws help you hold on to more of your money.

 Think of them as individual radiators you wrap around you.
-They generally have a number of heat levels and timer settings, though that varies between brands and styles.
+They generally have several heat levels and timer settings, though that varies between brands and styles.

-Unlike heated blankets, they’re designed to go over you and you shouldn’t use them under sheets on your bed.
-Some of them are suitable for use during the night, but many switch off after several hours.
+Unlike heated blankets, they’re designed to go over you and shouldn’t be used under sheets on your bed.
+Some are suitable for use during the night, but many switch off after several hours.

 Read more in home